 While the \$75 state contribution and \$150 district contribution requirement has not changed since 2001, the Urban Consumer Price Index (CPI) has increased by 75%.
+While ampleuer contributions have increased to on

 While employer contributions have increased to an average of \$337 in FY 2024, they have not kept pace with the rising cost of health care as a whole or the contribution levels of TRS' peers.